 Designer Gail Anderson spent fifteen years at Rolling Stone, where she ultimately became Senior Art Director.
 She defined the magazine’s visual style through conceptual typography, employing traditional and non-traditional materials to form letters and symbols.
 In 2002, Anderson moved to SpotCo, an agency specializing in arts and entertainment advertising, where she was Creative Director of Design; she was also a partner in Anderson Newton Design.
 Anderson is both an SVA alumnus and longtime faculty member of the College’s BFA Design Department and Pre-College Program; she has co-authored numerous books on design.
-She is currently the Director of Design and Digital Media at the Visual Arts Press, SVA’s in-house design studio.
+She is currently the Chair of SVA's BFA Advertising and Graphic Design Department and Creative Director of the Visual Arts Press, SVA’s in-house design studio.
 Anderson was the 2018 recipient of the National Design Awards Lifetime Achievment Award, presented by the Cooper Hewitt, Smithsonian Design Museum.
-The Anderson Collection consists of posters, books, plus print issues, art, and production pieces from Rolling Stone.
+The Anderson Collection consists of posters, books, magazines, assorted ephemera, and original production materials related to Rolling Stone.